 In 2012, founder Victor Griego approached several California water professionals to discuss the need to educate Latino leaders on California’s water crisis.
 After that conversation, they recruited eight others to help achieve this goal.
 These individuals made up the first Advisory Board of Water Education for Latino Leaders (WELL).

 Today’s WELL Advisory Board members are water experts and elected officials.
 They are a diverse set of leaders representing different constituencies and the varied perspectives that come from their experiences as leaders at national, state, and local water agencies, including work in water policy and management, environmental justice, conservation initiatives, and community, political, and labor organizing.

 WELL Advisory Council Members include Carmen Ramirez, Diana Mahmud, Irais Lopez-Ortega, Miguel Luna, Tonia Reyes Uranga, Tony Estremera, and Victor Griego.
 Their titles and biographies can be found later in this section.

 - Seven statewide conferences with over 150 attendees at each event

-- Presentation at the White House Water Summit, Working Together to Build a Sustainable Water Future, March 2016
+- Presentation at the March 2016 White House Water Summit, “Working Together to Build a Sustainable Water Future”

-We have significant challenges on the horizon, such as ensuring the Human Right to Water and managing our limited water resources in the era of climate change.
-However, we believe that California can rise to the occasion through education, engagement, and action.
-We are committed to developing the skill sets of local elected leaders because they will be our stewards in the near future.
-It is important to prepare them now.
+California has significant challenges on the horizon, such as ensuring the Human Right to Water and managing limited water resources in the era of climate change.
+However, WELL believes that California can rise to the occasion through education, engagement, and action.
+WELL is committed to developing the skill sets of local elected leaders because they will be the state’s